standardebooks/manual/7-high-level-structural-patterns.rst

 Bridgeheads are sections in a chapter header that give an abstract or summary of the following chapter.
 They may be in prose or in a short list with clauses separated by em dashes.

 #.
-The last clause in a bridgehead ends in appropriate punctuation, like a period.

-#.
 Bridgeheads have the following CSS and HTML structure:

 	.. code:: css